 * antonio.molino@enea.it

-The request for natural products such as antioxidant pigments derived from microalgae, i.e. beta-carotene, lutein and astaxanthin, is growing.
-In this context, astaxanthin, a powerful antioxidant produced by Haematococcus pluvialis, used as an additive in animal feed and as a food supplement, has been extracted by accelerator solvent extraction using acetone and ethanol as green and safe solvents, and hexane and chloroform:methanol (1:1) performing the best operative conditions.
-The obtained extracts showed not only the recovery of mainly astaxanthin but also other carotenoids, such as lutein and in lesser part of beta-carotene.
+The request for natural products such as antioxidant pigments derived from microalgae, i.e. ß-carotene, lutein and astaxanthin, is growing.
+In this context, astaxanthin, a powerful antioxidant produced by Haematococcus pluvialis, used as an additive in animal feed and as a food supplement, has been extracted by accelerated solvent extraction using acetone and ethanol as green and safe solvents, and hexane and chloroform:methanol (1:1) performing the best operating conditions.
+The obtained extracts showed not only the recovery of mainly astaxanthin but also other carotenoids, such as lutein and in lesser part of ß-carotene.
 In addition, the composition of the extracts was analyzed by highlighting the content of other valuable bio-products such as proteins, carbohydrates, lipids and Total Dietary Fibers.
-The best extraction performance was finding using acetone and ethanol as solvent.
+The best extraction performance was found using acetone and ethanol as solvent.

 Introduction